 - Tables should be designed to fit in the format of the printed page.

 - Vertical lines should not be used.

-- When submiting a manuscript, figures must be placed at the end of the manuscript and each figure must include its legend in the lower part.
-Once the manuscript has been accepted for publication, figures and their legends must be placed separately.
+- When submiting a manuscript, figures must be placed at the end of the manuscript and their legends must be placed separately.

 - Figures presenting the study area should include a small general map showing a larger geographical region.
 Maps must show the locations cited in the text, the names of seas or oceans and the main isobaths.
 Please, avoid political maps.

 - Drawings, graphs and photographs should be carefully presented on separate sheets.
 Figures must be prepared so that, after reduction to fit the size of the journal page (16.9 cm for full page width or 8.1 cm one column width), characters and symbols will still be readable.